There are many things that are scary for parents, especially for new parents, particularly when it comes to their little one’s body.

 The undeveloped digestive system during your baby’s first year once again plays a role here.

-If your child isn’t burped and they have a little bit of constipation or haven’t managed to poop, yellow spit up can happen.
+If your child isn’t burped, has a little bit of constipation, smacks their lips, or hasn’t managed to poop, yellow spit up can happen.

 This is because the breast milk or formula lingers a bit too much inside their stomachs which allows it to ferment and when you finally do burp them, the spit up ends up coming out the color and texture of spoiled milk with that all too familiar smell to boot.